corrode/corrode.github.io/content/blog/paradigms/index.md

 ```

 Both approaches allow the compiler to optimize the code and compute the sum
 during compilation, making the solutions effectively the same.
-However, it's
+However, I have
-been observed that many experienced Rust developers lean towards the functional
+observed that many experienced Rust developers lean towards the functional
 style, even in straightforward scenarios.

 In small examples like this, it might not matter much, but when we start working